shashitarwey/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented Sign out
 - Update Profile API
+- BugFixes:
+  - Sign up user displayName and profile picture update
+  - If the user is not logged in Redirect user to /browse to Login Page and vice-versa.
+- Unsubscribe to the onAuthStateChanged callback
+- Add Harcoded value to the constants file
+- Fetch from TMDB Movies

 # Features:
 - Login/Sign Up Page